Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 Using variables before their initialization should be considered as an error, since this will mostly lead to some unpredictable behavior of the program.
-The detection of such errors before run time can be done by the _Optimiser_ phase of a compiler.
+The detection of such errors before run time can be done by the _Optimizer_ phase of a compiler.

 The modification of the placement of global code deals with the